trimble-oss/devguide/content/innersource/implementation-checklist.md

 (see [Project Tracking](./project-tracking.md) and [Project Communication](./project-communication.md))

-- [ ] An epic has been created within a Jira project related to this repository to be used to track issues.
+- [ ] An epic has been created within a Jira project or equivalent Issue Manager related to this repository to be used to track issues.
 The epic should have the label trimble-innersource.
 - [ ] Details of the epic and how to log issues and feature request are included in the `CONTRIBUTING.md`.
 - [ ] A communication channel is established that allows contributors and consumers to contact the owners (e.g. Google Chat group or email group).
 This is detailed in the `README.md`.